Biriwal Bulga National Park: Management

-Biriwal Bulga National Park is recognised as a significantly cultural land to Indigenous Australians.
-Any discussion in plans of conservation must be directly consulted with a member of the Biripi people The Biripi people must be involved in negotiations of plans in order to maintain the Aboriginal heritage within the park.
+Biriwal Bulga National Park is recognised as an area of significant cultural importance to Indigenous Australians.
+Any discussion in plans of conservation must involve direct consultation with a member of the Biripi people.
+The Biripi people must be involved in negotiations of plans in order to maintain the Aboriginal heritage within the park.
 Currently there are nine recognised sites in Biriwal Bulga that are significant to the local Indigenous population.
-A further two potential significant sites are being investigated with the help of the Indigenous community around Biriwal Bulga.
+A further two potentially significant sites are being investigated with the help of the Indigenous community around Biriwal Bulga.

-The issues of pests within the park has been identified by the NPWS Mid-North Coast regional pest management.
+The issues of pests within the park have been identified by the NPWS Mid-North Coast regional pest management.
 They have included strategies such as preparing a mapping of areas within the park that display high activities of pest animals and plants.
-This allows for wildlife services to control the growth of pests, ensuring that they are kept only within those area.
+This allows for wildlife services to control the growth of pests, ensuring that they are kept only within those areas.
 The maps allow for services to plan for conservation sites and ensure that native species have minimal interactions with pests.
 There is a focus on park services to help control the pines surrounding the plantation area.
-This is to ensure the prevention of weed spreading into the natural habitat.
+This is to ensure the prevention of weeds spreading into the natural habitat.

 Biriwal Bulga is recognised as a conservation site for koalas.
 The terrain and environment surrounding the park provide stability for steady growth of the koala population.
 The national park's lack of human visitors allows for the koalas to live peacefully and undisturbed.
-Research and surveys are suggested to be conducted to ensure that the growth of koalas is being monitored.
+Research and surveys are conducted to ensure that the growth of koalas is being monitored.
 This is to ensure that koalas are not at risk of the potential bacteria that could cause a decrease in population.

 Biriwal Bulga's dense forest are a concern for the bushfire seasons which occur in Australia.
 To preserve the national park's habitat, back-burning is a method that prevents fires from destroying the ecosystem.
-The NSW National Parks and Wildlife Services attempts to establish strong communication with the local Rural Fire Services to ensure a fire free interval of land is maintained every 10 to 15 years.
+The NSW National Parks and Wildlife Services attempts to establish strong communication with the local Rural Fire Services to ensure a fire-free interval of land is maintained every 10 to 15 years.

 To implement all the management plans mentioned above, easier access into the national park is required.
-The NSW wildlife service's plan to negotiate with relevant neighbours of the park for the development of safety tracks to ensure for easier access into the park.
+NSW Wildlife Services plans to negotiate with relevant neighbours of the park for the development of safety tracks to ensure for easier access into the park.
 If this occurs, the park wishes to establish guidelines to ensure that visitors will not disturb the local ecosystem.